Shining3D/SDKDoc/README.md

 ### Last resize params for saving

 Get parameters of resize in last saving operation.
+It can be used to retrieve the predicted results if the mesh is scaled under a certain ratio.

 | Type        | Envelop                        | Payload             |
 | ----------- | ------------------------------ | ------------------- |